gem/oq-engine/doc/installing/development.md

 ## Loading and unloading the development environment

 To exit from the OpenQuake development environment type `deactivate`.
-Before using again the OpenQuake software the environment must be loaded back running `source oqenv/bin/activate`(assuming that it has been installed under 'oqenv').
-For more information about *virtualenv* and its you see http://docs.python-guide.org/en/latest/dev/virtualenvs/
+Before using again the OpenQuake software the environment must be reloaded running `source oqenv/bin/activate`(assuming that it has been installed under 'oqenv').
+For more information about *virtualenv*, see http://docs.python-guide.org/en/latest/dev/virtualenvs/.

 To load the virtual environment automatically at every login, add the following line at the bottom of your `~/.bashrc` (Linux) or `~/.profile` (macOS):